choko-org/redux-boot-webserver/README.md

   })
 ```

-Go to http://localhost:3020 and you would see the hello message.
+Go to http://localhost:3020 and you should see the hello message.